byggkpi-ai/Power-BI-Bygge-og-eiendomsbok/README.md

 <img src="Documents/Logo Black.png" alt="ByggKPI Logo" style="width: 200px" />

-# Power BI
-Examples of using data in Power BI.

-## Bygge- og eiendomsbok
+# Power BI Bygge- og eiendomsbok

 This Power BI app is under testing.
 It includes several interactive diagrams connected to public statistics databases about prices and indexes that are relevant in the Norwegian Construction and Real Estate markets.